 Iodine plays an important role in thyroid hormone production and can therefore have an impact on mental and physical development.
 In Canada, table salt must have iodine added to it.
 Therefore, this should not be an issue unless you strictly avoid all foods with added salt and use non-iodized salt.

 Long-chain polyunsaturated fatty acids (PUFA) are important for visual and cognitive development, blood pressure, and the immune system.
 The two most well-known PUFAs are omega-3 and omega-6.
 Most people get plenty of omega-6 in their diet, but omega-3 can be a little trickier.
 There are 3 types of omega-3’s: ALA, EPA, and DHA.
 ALA is found in nuts and seeds (try grinding them up first to increase absorption), legumes, and animal products.
 This omega-3 is used to create EPA and DHA, which are found to have the most beneficial effect on our health.
 However, this conversion of ALA to EPA and DHA is limited, therefore it is important to get these in your diet as well.
-EPA and DHA are mainly found in fish sources, which can be an issue for those avoiding animal products.
+EPA and DHA are mainly found in fish sources which can be an issue for those avoiding animal products but you can also find them in other marine based algae products, (and there are vegan supplements you can buy- like this one I like).
 If you choose to eat fish, then try to get at least 2 servings a week.
 If you avoid this, speak with a Registered Dietitian or doctor to discuss other ways to get these important nutrients.

 The authors noted that vegetarian diets (in particular) and vegan diets can provide an array of benefits.
 These groups tend to consume more vegetables and fruit which can provide antioxidants, fibre, and more monounsaturated and polyunsaturated fatty acids.

 Nutritional Content of Cow’s Milk vs. Plant-based Beverages